jlr2/IntroductionPaaS/README.md

    > $ sudo apt install vagrant  -->  We can verify the installation by *$ vagrant --version*<br/>
    > $ sudo apt install virtualbox  -->  Install Virtualbox
    <br/>
- &nbsp;&nbsp;&nbsp; The article [How to install Vagrant on Ubuntu 18.04](https://linuxize.com/post/how-to-install-vagrant-on-ubuntu-18-04/) explains the steps.
+ &nbsp;&nbsp;&nbsp; [How to install Vagrant on Ubuntu 18.04](https://linuxize.com/post/how-to-install-vagrant-on-ubuntu-18-04/) explains the steps.

 <br/><br/>
 [How to install Vagrant on Ubuntu 18.04](https://linuxize.com/post/how-to-install-vagrant-on-ubuntu-18-04/)